Ayr's Oldest Established Amateur Drama Group

 D.I.
 GASKILL - Amy McGillivray

-FORENSICS, POLICE, COMMUTERS - Robyn Cyr, Susan Dempsey, Ryan Murray, others tba
+FORENSICS, POLICE, COMMUTERS - Robyn Cyr, Susan Dempsey, Ryan Murray, Aidan McKay-Baird, others TBC

 STAGE MANAGEMENT - Nathan Bradley